Dedalus36/grimwild-roll20-character-sheet/README.md

 - More GM support in terms of managing multiple pools over time (but not sure when/if I'll get there)
 - More GM support in terms of managing suspense (could just be a macro tied to a resource item?)
 - API update to give players more guidance on Critical options
-- Hardcoded specific path abiltiies (e.g., Weapon Matery's extra die effects)
+- Hardcoded specific path abiltiies (e.g., Weapon Mastery's extra die effects)
 - Add in all talent/path options to select (that are freely available)
 - And of course fine-tuning layout/features as feedback comes in